 Bishop Sally Dyck, Northern Illinois Conference, United Methodist Church

-Rev. Dr. Tracy Smith-Malone, District Superintendent, Chicago Southern District (NIC)
+Rev. Jacques Conway, District Superintendent, Chicago Southern District (NIC)

 Rev. Atty.
 Francine Taylor-Thirus, Retired United Methodist Church Pastor